types of loading dock lifts

 Benefits to Dock Communications for Your Business

-Dock communications are such an important part of your loading dock system.
+Dock communications are such an important part of your loading dock safety system.
 They are critical to keep your employees, and bystanders safe in one of the most dangerous areas of your business.
-An effective dock communication system will be clear and concise, allowing for simple and easy communication between the truck driver and loading dock personal.
+An effective dock communication system will be clear and concise, allowing for simple and easy communication between the truck driver and loading dock personnel.
 Most dock communication systems feature both a red and green bright light as well as a sign that easily reads from both straight on and through a mirror “Enter on green only”.
-What other benefits do dock communication systems have for businesses?

 Just to reiterate the point above, dock communication systems allow teams to work more safely and be more productive.
 Universally understood signs help to make sure that there is no miscommunication between any truck driver wanting to unload and the staff ready to receive the product.
 With unclear and miscommunication come accidents and inefficient processes.